Moon84/video_to_slides/README.md

-# video_to_slides
+# Video_to_sldies
-This repo is python application, that aim to transit Presentation video into .pptx file with asr content for fast reading.
+ This is python application to transfer presentation record video to .pptx version file with subtitle.